 Yellowing Protection and UV-Resistance of Resin

-Very often epoxy resin is used (not least for aesthetic reasons) in a version with particularly crystal clear transparency.
+Very often epoxy resin is used (not least for aesthetic reasons) that needs to be transparent and crystal clear.
 However, the material may tend to yellow under the influence of UV radiation (for example natural sunlight).
-It is therefore essential to buy a UV-resistant resin with extensive insensitivity to sunlight for outdoor use.
-In some cases, additives can be added to certain epoxy resins together with the hardener to improve light resistance.
+It is therefore essential to buy a UV-resistant resin, with extensive protection against sunlight for outdoor use.
+In some cases, supplements can be added to certain epoxy resins together with the hardener to improve light resistance.

-In principle, epoxy resin generally shrinks much less with curing than polyester resin, for example, but there are differences between different products.
-It can be very annoying if areas of a wooden surface that were initially covered with resin are suddenly only partially covered when sealing wood with epoxy resin or if an additional layer of the material used suddenly has to be applied.
-After all, such problems not only cost valuable time, but can also be quite costly due to the additional material used.
+Generally, epoxy resin shrinks much less with curing than polyester resin, but there are differences between different products.
+It can be very annoying if a wooden surface that was initially covered with resin is suddenly only partially covered when sealing with epoxy resin, or if an additional layer of the material used suddenly has to be applied.
+After all, such problems not only cost valuable time but can also be quite costly due to the additional material used.

 Therefore, it can be worthwhile to focus on high-quality products with low shrinkage right from the start.